csm_indonesien_friede_225.1008_02_3c4e1c7f7f.jpg

 Background information

 Women are particularly vulnerable in a generally patriarchal context, as in many Asian countries, as they are also subordinate to their husbands under civil law.
 The husband is considered the head of the family with far-reaching powers of control and domination.
-Indonesian and Malaysian law makes the spouse who leaves the home first guilty and thus discriminates against women who move away with their children because they have experienced domestic violence.
-Traditional cultural norms, characterized by poverty, still lead to the marriage of underage girls in Indonesia and Malaysia, which is a form of structural violence.
+Indonesian and Malaysian law makes the spouse who leaves the parental home first guilty and thus discriminates against women who move away with their children because they have experienced domestic violence.
+Traditional cultural norms, characterized by poverty, still lead to the marriage of underage girls in Indonesia and Malaysia, which can be seen as a structural form of violence.
 In Indonesia, around 1.4 million women are under the age of 18 when they get married each year, with marriages often being arranged by the heads of the family and the will of the young women concerned not being respected.

 In order to improve their economic situation, many Indonesians seek employment abroad, for example in Malaysia, Hong Kong, Taiwan, Korea, Singapore or the Middle East.
 Others are even forced by their families to earn money as migrant workers.
-Quite a few fall victim to human traffickers.
+Quite a few fall victim to human trafficking.
 Over nine million Indonesians work abroad.
 75 percent of them are women; very often they are employed as domestic workers and caregivers.

-Malaysia has become one of the most popular destination countries for unskilled migrant workers, with a large number of migrants entering the country without papers.
-In the Malaysian province of Sabah, where Mission 21 is active, there are 800,000 stateless people, which leads to complex problems.
-The Education Act of 1996 (Act 550) prohibits children of undocumented irregular migrants from attending public schools.
+In the Hong Kong project region, around 380,000 foreign domestic workers mostly work under very poor conditions, with more than 40 percent of them coming from Indonesia.
+The lack of education worsens the situation of migrant workers in particular.
+Few are aware of their rights and can seek help or defend themselves in cases of abuse, sexual exploitation or unhealthy conditions in the workplace.
+Malaysia has become one of the most popular destination countries for unskilled migrant workers.
+A large number of them enter the country without papers.
+In the province of Sabah, where Mission 21 is active, there are 810,000 stateless people, which leads to complex problems.
+The Education Act of 1996 (Act 550) prohibits children of undocumented irregular immigrants from attending public schools.
 The denial of education prevents these children from achieving a better future.
-Church-run learning centers are trying to close this gap, which requires cooperation with Indonesian school authorities to ensure that qualifications are recognized when the children later return to their parents' home country.
+Church-run learning centers are trying to close this gap.
+Cooperation with Indonesian school authorities is necessary to ensure that the qualifications obtained are recognized when the children return to their parents' home country.

 Project goals